EGI-Federation/repository-template/CONTRIBUTING.md

 follows:

 1. A maintainer will review your code and merge it if no changes are necessary.
-   Your change will be merged into the repository's `master` branch.
+   Your change will be merged into the repository's `main` branch.
 1. If a maintainer has feedback or questions on your changes then they will set `request changes` in the review and provide an explanation.